 Parents and Families Information

-We see our role as one of partnering with you to offer the guidance and support your son or daughter needs to thrive during the Cornell years.
-The resources provided here are designed for both of you to navigate together the many decisions and opportunities of the first year.
-Resources and Contacts lists essential contacts at the college, and I invite you to call or write to us if you have questions or need additional information.
+We see our role as one of partnering with you to offer the guidance and support your student needs to thrive during the Cornell years.
+The resources provided here are designed for you to navigate together the many decisions and opportunities of the first year.
+Resources and Contacts lists essential contacts at the college, and I invite you contact us if you have questions or need additional information.

 College of Engineering

-You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a son or daughter leaves home for the first time.
-It’s a big deal, and we understand that because many of us also are parents of college-age children and empathize with your experience.
+You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a child leaves home for the first time.
+It’s a big deal, and we understand that because many of us also are the families of college-age children and empathize with your experience.

 What Students Can Expect